Tess Round Logo

 THE COURSE

-Hosted by The Institute at Brown for Environment and Society, this one-week intensive course helps academics new to writing for a broad audience.
-Part skills workshop, part immersion in the genre of environmental storytelling, and part introduction to trade publishing, the goal of the course is to diversify the stories we draw on to understand our environments, from who tells them to who reads them.
-APPLICATIONS FOR THE MAY 2023 COURSE ARE NOW OPEN.
+Hosted by The Institute at Brown for Environment and Society, this course helps academics new to writing for a broad audience.
+Part skills workshop, part immersion in the genre of literary storytelling, and part introduction to trade publishing, the goal of the course is to diversify the stories we draw on to understand our environments, from who tells them to who reads them.
+APPLICATIONS and DETAILS FOR THE 2024 COURSE WILL BE OPEN SOON.

 THE COLUMN